Louisville Bankruptcy Attorney

 ANSWER (UPDATED 3/20/2018): Yes.
 Under Regulation X, § 1024.30(d) and Regulation Z, § 1026.2(a)(11), confirmed successors in interest become “borrowers” for purposes of the early intervention requirements and “consumers” for purposes of the periodic statement provisions.
 Because confirmed successors in interest become “borrowers” and “consumers” for the relevant parts of Regulation X and Regulation Z, servicers need to know whether confirmed successors in interest are in bankruptcy and may want to include them in any normal checks they utilize to identify borrowers in bankruptcy.

-The server must share some information with a confirmed successor in interest but not everything.
+The servicer must share some information with a successor in interest but not everything.

-The lender does not have to share personal information about the original borrower’s contact or financial information, but they must provide details about the mortgage loan obligation.
-But the lender does have to provide the following information about the mortgage loan subject:
+The lender does not have to share personal information about the original borrower’s contact or financial information.
+However, the lender does have to provide the following information, including examples of documents typically accepted to establish identity and ownership interest:

 • Escrow accounts, payments, and account balances;